Shengw3n/Shengw3n.github.io/_posts/2023-07-03-UBC_Courses.md

 - Exams:
 	- Only 1 final worth 50%, consisting of 10 easy questions and 3-4 hard questions.
 The past exams were not that helpful given the amount of curriculum change this year.

  Study Recommendations:
 	- Same as MATH 100
+ 	- Math 101 has a lot less overlap with highschool than math 100, do CLP 2 questions for extra practice

 ### Math 152
 *Hardness rating: ⭐⭐⭐*